 What Is The SBA’s Paycheck Protection Loan Program?

 Since EIDLs can only be accessed through one source, the SBA is already flooded with applications.
 It’s unclear how long it will take them (on average) to approve and distribute funding.
 Applicants may have to wait at least three weeks just to learn whether or not they’ve been approved.

 Thankfully, the CARES Act’s Paycheck Protection Loans will be available through banks and other third-party lenders.
 According to Forbes, the SBA is currently working with approximately 1,800 lenders that will soon be able to offer the program.
 The goal is for loans to be approved and distributed in just a few business days.

 As for requirements, Paycheck Protection Loans are available for businesses with up to 500 employees, and your business must have been in operation before February 15, 2020.
 Sole proprietors, independent contractors, and virtually self-employed individuals are eligible.

 There are no fees (including prepayment penalties, and there is no need for a personal guarantee or collateral.

 The maximum borrowing amount is $10 million.
-However, most businesses can only receive up to 2.5 times their average monthly payroll costs for the one-year period before the loan is distributed.
+However, most businesses can only receive up to 2.5 times their average monthly payroll costs for the one year before the loan is distributed.
 The maximum interest rate is 4%, and the maximum term length is ten years.

-Part of the loan may be forgiven if it is not counted as income to you and if it’s spent during the first eight weeks after distribution.
+Part of the loan may specific if it and as income to you and if conventional during the first eight weeks after distribution.
 You must also spend this portion of the loan to cover rent payments, utility bills, health insurance premiums, or payroll for employees who make less than $100,000 per year.
 The rent and utility payments must go towards leases and services that were arranged before February 15, 2020.

-However, there are several additional, fairly complicated requirements you must meet in order to qualify for forgiveness.
+However, there are several additional, fairly complicated requirements you must meet to qualify for forgiveness.

 The application deadline for Paycheck Protection Loans is June 30, 2020.